Cozumel’s Safe & Most Popular Snorkeling Spots in 2023

 Chankanaab Beach park has a long beach with easy access points, vendors with gear for rent, and lots of public amenities including showers, locker rooms, restaurants, and other fun activities to try, which makes it a great choice for families with kids.

-And the shallow reef sections just off the beach at Chankanaab make it a wonderful place to see everything from graceful, ribbon-like eels, to sea turtles, and maybe catch a very unique glimpse of Cozumel’s own splendid toadfish.
+And the shallow reef sections just off the beach at Chankanaab make it a wonderful place for Cozumel snorkeling.
+You’ll likely see everything from graceful, ribbon-like eels, to sea turtles, and maybe catch a very unique glimpse of Cozumel’s own splendid toadfish.

-This is my favorite of all the great official parks on the island.
+This is my favorite of all the great official parks on Cozumel..

 Entering via a breezy beach road that winds around the southern-most beaches on the island, Punta Sur offers a variety of flora and fauna, and several points of interest to nature lovers, including lagoon and mangrove overlooks (that can often include crocodile sightings), vestiges of Mayan buildings, a pontoon boat tour of the mangroves and water birds, and access to the southern lighthouse (read this post next for more on Punta Sur park and other eco-friendly activities in Cozumel.)